dee-here/text-editor-pwa/README.md

 | Git | [https://git-scm.com/](https://git-scm.com/)     |

 Idb package was used as a wrapper around an IndexedDB database.
 It provides useful features for storing and retrieving data.
+OpenDB function from idb was used to get and update data from the database.

-Babel was used to seamlessly load different types of files.
+Babel was used to seamlessly load different types of files for this application.

 Webpack was used as a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser.
 It is also capable of transforming, bundling, or packaging just about any resource or asset.